freshy969/tchat/README.md

 ## Where it will go from here

 There are many next steps for this app to go through.
+Here are a few.

+1. Enhance the messaging experience by adding notifications, having timestamps within the messagethread show page, being more clear about read and unread message threads, etc.
+2. Set up messaging to use WebSockets so that the experience is much more real time.
+3. Implement more robust error handling and notification throughout the applicaiton.
+4. General speed improvements throughout the project in an attempt to limit the amount of superfluous calls being made.
+5.